 How do you create a U.S credit history?

 As an international student, you will have to start from scratch.
-As a college student, you must be repaying the private student loans which has already started giving you some credit background, to begin with.
-You can compute your credit history for free by referring to one of the credit reporting bureaus - TransUnion, Experian or Equifax.
+As a college student, you must be repaying the private student loans which have already started giving you some credit background, to begin with.
+You can compute your credit history for free by referring to one of the credit reporting bureaus - TransUnion, Experian, or Equifax.

 After you have begun creating your credit history you must take care that you maintain it well.
 By maintaining it well means by making timely payments moreover by having a high income you will build a good credit background profiting you with a good credit score, which will enable you for a lower interest rate and also help you in the long term in many aspects of finance.

-If you don't have a good credit history you can still avail of refinance with a working visa.
-To be eligible for refinance you must have a co-signer who is a U.S. citizen or permanent resident.
-He must meet the required refinancing criteria such as a good credit history, high income and so on.
+If you don't have a good credit history you can still avail of refinancing with a working visa.
+To be eligible for refinancing you must have a co-signer who is a U.S. citizen or permanent resident.
+He must meet the required refinancing criteria such as good credit history, high income, and so on.
 If you have a cosigner with a good credit score chances are you will be eligible to refinance with lower interest rates and better loan terms.

 5. Apply for loans that are meant for international working graduates